Skip to main

 Academic Integrity

-As part of the student’s due process rights, SR 6.4.4.1.1 and SR 6.4.4.1.2 require the instructor and the department chair to meet with the student and review the evidence before determining whether an academic offense has occurred.
+As part of the student’s due process rights, the Administrative Regulations require the instructor and the department chair to meet with the student and review the evidence before determining whether an academic offense has occurred.

-After the meeting, the chair, or the chair’s designee, contacts the Registrar to determine if the student has a prior offense so that the proper penalty can be imposed.
+After the meeting, if it has been determined an academic offense occurred, the chair, or the chair’s designee, contacts the Registrar to determine if the student has a prior offense so that the proper penalty can be imposed.

 For SACSCOC compliance, please copy ombud@uky.edu on the invitation to meet with the student and the request to the Registrar for prior offense information.
-The Senate Rules governing the procedures are available on our website, and a checklist is provided.
+The Administrative Regulations governing the procedures are available on our website, and a checklist is provided.
 Please contact Academic Ombud Services with any questions on this process.

 Assignments During Finals Week

 Instructors are not permitted to assign homework during Finals Week, nor are they permitted to make any homework assignments due during Finals Week.
-However, instructors may collect make-up homework during Finals Week if the affected student agrees to it.
-[US: 5/1/2023]
+However, instructors may collect make-up homework after the last day of classes.

 Attendance